Umicore - Transparency notification by JP Morgan Chase & Co.

 The notification contains the following information:

-- Threshold of direct voting rights and equivalent financial instruments crossed upwards by JP Morgan Securities PLC: 3%
+- Threshold of direct voting rights and equivalent financial instruments crossed downwards: 3%

 - Notification by: JP Morgan Chase & Co.